 However, some drawbacks include the risk that legitimate applications that IT is unaware of may break, and it places the burden of maintenance on the back of IT.
 With the proliferation of ‘shadow IT’ where users implement some of their own tools for legitimate business functions, it is very difficult to ascertain what business processes may be affected.
 Further, many tools are cloud native and it is seemingly difficult for IT administrators to control who has access to what (cloud) system and what data sharing looks like.
 It can also have unforeseen consequences for in-house software, or other software with dependencies you weren’t aware of.
 Check out my post on SRP for more on this one.

 As you can see, each path has its pros and cons, and there's not necessarily any one clear winning strategy.
 The answer invariably lies in a combination of strategies, coupled with more advanced detection and response capabilities.
-You can access more such strategies in my guide:

 What’s Next for Your Incident Response?